 - The incision looks a little puffy and pink around the edges.
 This is normal inflammation and healing. - Different types of dressing may be used to cover your incision.
 You will be instructed on how to care for your dressing. - Bruising of your operative leg.
-This is normal and is a result of gravity and will resolve with time. - Numbness along the outside edge of your operated hip.
+This is normal and is a result of gravity and will resolve with time - Numbness along the outside of your operated knee is not uncommon.
 This is normal and may last up to 18 months.